Encoding vs. Transcoding: What’s the Difference? (Update)

 You’re understandably curious about how encoding and transcoding affect video quality.
 It sounds like you’re putting video data through the wringer, so what’s the likelihood it will come out the other end as you envisioned it?

-Encoding and transcoding can affect video quality, but don’t have to.
-As we’ve mentioned, compressing video involves removing data without excessively damaging its quality.
-If compress a video just the right amount, the final result won’t be perceptible to the human eye; compress a video too much, and you’ll have a pixelated image and glitchy sound.
+Encoding and transcoding can affect video quality, but not necessarily to the point where the user experience is compromised.
+As we’ve mentioned, compressing video involves removing data without excessively damaging its perceived quality.
+If we compress a video just the right amount, the final result won’t be perceptible to the human eye; compress a video too much, and you’ll have a pixelated image and poor user experience.

 How Encoding Affects Quality